pranavbhoir95/pranavbhoir95/README.md

-Here’s an enhanced section for your GitHub profile that includes a "Tools" section:

-About Me
 👋 Hi, I’m Pranav Bhoir
 👀 Passionate about learning new technologies and improving my skills.
 🌱 Currently diving into MySQL and Python.